Hire Rajasthani Dancer Group For Wedding | Rajasthan Dance Troupe Booking| Professional Rajasthani Folk Artist India

 In this dance, both the men and the women take part with equal enthusiasm.
 The women do the dancing while the men take care of the singing part.
 The male performers sing and play a single string instrument, called ‘Ektara’.
 Sometimes another string instrument called Chau Tara is also used.
 The women sit on the ground and engage themselves in dancing with small cymbals tied all over their bodies, mostly on the legs, in a particular fashion.
 Bhajans or hymns or folk songs mainly accompany the dance.

-Through their dancing gestures, they portray their agricultural works like cleaning, thrashing, cutting and removing the corn, kneading the flour, preparing breads, making ghee out of curd, spinning on the spinning wheel and winding the yarn.
+Through their dancing gestures, they portray their agricultural works like cleaning, thrashing, cutting and removing the corn, kneading the flour, preparing bread, making ghee out of curd, spinning on the spinning wheel and winding the yarn.
 To exhibit all these works, the dancers sway, shift and slide on the ground.
 An interesting part of the Tera Tali is that the dance movements resemble that of a snake’s.

 During various festivals like Holi and others the Bagati woman goes from door to door and the man plays on the “Chang”.